0install/0install-win/src/readme.txt

 Use "ZeroInstall_VS2008.sln" to open the solution in Visual Studio 2008 (Service Pack 1 recommended).
 Use "ZeroInstall_VS2010.sln" to open the solution in Visual Studio 2010 (Service Pack 1 recommended).
 Use "ZeroInstall_VCE2010.sln" to open the solution in Visual C# Express 2010 (Service Pack 1 recommended).
-Use "ZeroInstall_VS2012.sln" to open the solution in Visual Studio 2012.
+Use "ZeroInstall_VS2012.sln" to open the solution in Visual Studio 2012 oder 2013.
 Use "ZeroInstall_SharpDevelop.sln" to open the solution in SharpDevelop 4.2 or newer.
 Use "ZeroInstall_MonoDevelop.sln" to open the solution in MonoDevelop 2.4 or newer or to compile with xbuild.